iamorphen/aseprite-export-tilemap/README.md

 The script will create a folder named `map` in the same parent directory as `map.aseprite` and will add some files to the new `map` directory.
 The files added depend on which export type the user selected.
+The root JSON or binary file will use the stem of the aseprite file name you provided; for example, in this case it will be `map/map.{json|bin}`.
+Note that file paths in the encoded output are relative to the directory you run `aseprite` if you provide a relative path to the aseprite file.
+If you provide an absolute path, file paths in the output are absolute.

 Read the file documentation of [binary.lua](./binary.lua) to see the schema of binary output.